 In the previous tutorial of Create a Git Repository, we learned to create a new git repository for the project.
 Now that we have a Git project, it is the time to start working with it too.
 A Git project can be thought of as having three parts:

 - Working Directory: Local Repository, where you’ll be doing all the work like creating, editing, deleting and organizing project files

 - Staging Area: Tracked Local Repository, where you’ll list changes you make to the working directory

 - Repository: Remote Repository, where Git permanently stores changes as different versions of the project

-This tutorial is all about working with local repository and tracked/untracked changes.
-We will be covering following git commands:
+This tutorial is all about working with a local repository and tracked/untracked changes.
+We will be covering the following git commands:

 - Git Add Command